shauninman/MinUI-Legacy-Trimui-Model-S/readme.md

 ## Before you install

-Because the stock firmware automatically recreates folders on the SD card I would recommend using a separate SD card for your MinUI installation.
+Because the stock UI automatically recreates folders on the SD card I would recommend using a separate SD card for your MinUI installation.
 It's not necessary but it makes navigating the SD card on your computer or in Commander.pak a little easier because it's less cluttered.
 I will refer to these two SD cards as "stock" and "custom".
+If you don't want the stock boot screen to play a startup chime every time you power on the device, navigate to Settings and turn the bgm all the way down before installing MinUI.

 ## Installing

 Copy TrimuiUpdate_installMinUI.zip and TrimuiUpdate_uninstallMinUI.zip to the root of your stock SD card.
 Copy the contents of SDCARD onto your custom SD card.
-(If you are using a single SD card, copy everything onto it instead.)
-Add your roms to the Roms folder in the corresponding console folder of the custom SD card.
+(If you are using a single SD card, copy the contents of SDCARD and both zips onto it.)
+Add your roms to the Roms folder in the corresponding console folder.
 Insert your stock SD card into the device, power it on, navigate to FILE, and open TrimuiUpdate_installMinUI.zip.
 Once completed, power off the device, eject the stock SD card, insert your custom SD card, and power the device back on.
 (Unless you're using a single SD card.)
 Welcome to MinUI!

 ## Updating